 Caregiver Insights and Practical Advice

 Caring for someone with dementia can be both rewarding and challenging.
 Caregivers play a crucial role in maintaining the well-being of individuals with dementia.
 Implementing practical strategies can help improve their quality of life.
+Here are some helpful strategies based on recommendations from the National Institute on Aging:

 Is It Dementia?
 An Engaging Quiz for Recognizing Signs